MichaIng/DietPi-Docs/docs/install.md

     ## 3. Prepare the first boot

-    Remove the SD card from the PC and insert it into your SBC device, preparing to boot for the first time.
+    Remove the drive resp.
+SD card from the PC and insert it into your SBC device, preparing to boot for the first time.
     Power on the SBC to login and execute the first boot procedure.

     ???+ hint "Initial boot duration"
-        Due to a resize of the SD card filesystem this initial boot takes a longer time than further system booting sequences.
-It may last up to a couple of minutes, depending on the SD card size, SD card speed and system speed.
+        Due to an automated resize of the root filesystem and basic setup steps, this initial boot takes a longer time than further system booting sequences.
+It may last up to a couple of minutes, depending on the system drive and hardware.

 === "Install in VirtualBox"